-So you’ve just been to your local optometrist for a comprehensive eye exam, what’s next?
+So you’ve just been to your local optometrist for a comprehensive eye exam.
+What’s next?
 You’ve been provided a piece of paper and likely want to know how to read an eye prescription and how bad your eyes are?

-As a local optometrist based in Metrotown, Burnaby, when our patients visit us for an eye exam, our focus is on providing the highest levels of optometric service, expertise and clinical knowledge.
+As a local optometrist based in Metrotown, Burnaby, when our patients visit us for an eye exam, our focus is on providing the highest levels of optometric service, expertise, and clinical knowledge.
 We also make sure you are comfortable with how to read the prescriptions given to you.

 How Do I Interpret My Vision Prescription?